byvfx/git-anomaly/README.md

 You are a newly assigned Junior Researcher in the SCP Foundation's Digital Anomalies Division.
 Your assignment: contain an anomalous self-modifying codebase using proper Git procedures.
 But be careful - each command you execute teaches the entity more about our reality...

+> ⚠️ **Early Development Notice**: This game is currently in early development.
+Features, gameplay mechanics, and story elements are subject to change.
+Some planned features may not yet be implemented.

 ## 🚀 Quick Start

 ### Installation